-Paris houses many of history's more stunning spiritual relics-- churches and cathedrals* that stand today as breathtaking testimonials to a complex heritage of Christianity that dominated in Paris from the fall of the Roman Empire to the French Revolution.
-Many of these majestic edifices fell into near-ruin in the wake of the Revolution, but revived interest in the 19th century brought about their restoration.
+Paris houses many of history's more stunning spiritual relics—churches and cathedrals* that stand today as breathtaking testimonials to a complex heritage of Christianity that dominated in Paris from the fall of the Roman Empire to the French Revolution.
+Many of these majestic edifices fell into near-ruin in the wake of the Revolution but revived interest in the 19th century brought about their restoration.

-*Technically, Paris only has one true cathedral: Notre-Dame de Paris (click through to next page).
-The others are either classified as churches or basilicas (both St-Denis and Sacre-Coeur are the latter).Continue to 2 of 11 below.
+*Technically, Paris only has one true cathedral: Notre-Dame de Paris.
+The others are either classified as churches or basilicas (both St-Denis and Sacre-Coeur are the latter).

 Notre-Dame Cathedral, a Marvel Started in the 12th Century

-Notre Dame Cathedral is arguably the most stunning gothic cathedral in the world-- and is undoubtedly the most famous.
-Conceived in the 12th century and completed in the 14th, Notre Dame Cathedral was the very heartbeat of medieval Paris.
+Notre-Dame Cathedral is arguably the most stunning gothic cathedral in the world—and is undoubtedly the most famous.
+Conceived in the 12th century and completed in the 14th, Notre-Dame Cathedral was the very heartbeat of medieval Paris.
 After a period of neglect, it recaptured the popular imagination when 19th-century writer Victor Hugo immortalized it in "The Hunchback of Notre Dame".

 Sainte-Chapelle, Kingdom of Light

-Just North of Paris in a working-class suburb is one of France's oldest sites of Christian worship and its most famous abbey-- a burial place for 43 kings and 32 queens.
+Just North of Paris in a working-class suburb is one of France's oldest sites of Christian worship and its most famous abbey—a burial place for 43 kings and 32 queens.
 The Saint-Denis Basilica, whose current edifice was built sometime between the 11th and 12th centuries, served as a royal burial site from as early as the 5th century.
-With its sculpted tombs and flamboyant gothic details, this often-overlooked gem is worth a trip outside the city limits.Continue to 5 of 11 below.
+With its sculpted tombs and flamboyant gothic details, this often-overlooked gem is worth a trip outside the city limits.

-Sacre Coeur Basilica -- Montmartre's Crown Jewel
+Sacre-Coeur Basilica: Montmartre's Crown Jewel

-Dramatically crowning the heights of the Montmartre quarter, the Sacre Coeur Basilica is a relative newcomer to Paris.
-Built on the site of a Benedictine Abbey destroyed during the French Revolution of 1789, Sacre Coeur was completed in 1919, shortly after the close of the first world war.
-In contrast with the gothic style of Notre Dame or Sainte-Chapelle, the Sacre Coeur was built in a gawdy Romano-Byzantine style, and its interior is awash with gold leaf and other flamboyant decorative elements.
-Come here for breathtaking views of the city and for a glimpse of a very particular architectural model.Continue to 6 of 11 below.
+Dramatically crowning the heights of the Montmartre quarter, the Sacre-Coeur Basilica is a relative newcomer to Paris.
+Built on the site of a Benedictine Abbey destroyed during the French Revolution of 1789, Sacre-Coeur was completed in 1919, shortly after the close of the first world war.
+In contrast with the gothic style of Notre-Dame or Sainte-Chapelle, the Sacre-Coeur was built in a gaudy Romano-Byzantine style, and its interior is awash with gold leaf and other flamboyant decorative elements.
+Come here for breathtaking views of the city and for a glimpse of a very particular architectural model.

-St-Sulpice Church, Quiet Gem Near St Germain District
+St.-Sulpice Church, Quiet Gem Near St. Germain District

-This masterpiece of the French classical style saw its interior completed in the 17th century and its facade in the 18th, and has become a popular tourist destination thanks to its central importance in the plot of Dan Brown's The Da Vinci Code.
+This masterpiece of the French classical style saw its interior completed in the 17th century and its facade in the 18th and has become a popular tourist destination thanks to its central importance in the plot of Dan Brown's The Da Vinci Code.

-Highlights at the St-Sulpice Church include wall paintings by Eugene Delacroix and a grand organ built by Cavaille-Coll, widely considered to be one of the greatest organ-builders of the 19th century.
+Highlights at the St.-Sulpice Church include wall paintings by Eugene Delacroix and a grand organ built by Cavaille-Coll, widely considered to be one of the greatest organ-builders of the 19th century.

 Saint-Eustache Church: Incomplete Beauty Near Les Halles

-The church's immense organ counts at least 8000 pipes and was used by musical luminaries including Franz Listz and Berlioz to compose many of their key works.
-Concerts continue to be held regularly at the church to this day.Continue to 8 of 11 below.
+The church's immense organ counts at least 8000 pipes and was used by musical luminaries including Franz Liszt and Berlioz to compose many of their key works.
+Concerts continue to be held regularly at the church to this day.

-St-Gervais-St-Protais Church: Scene of Tragedy in WWI
+St.-Gervais-St-Protais Church: Scene of Tragedy in WWI

 Standing on one of the oldest medieval streets of Paris at Rue des Barres, the St-Gervais-St-Protais Church was completed in 1657, but a basilica was started on this site as early as the 6th century.

-Flamboyant gothic and neoclassical design mingle in this eclectic church, which features the oldest organ in Paris (1601) and Flemish-style wood paintings.
+Flamboyant Gothic and neoclassical design mingle in this eclectic church, which features the oldest organ in Paris (1601) and Flemish-style wood paintings.
 The chapel of the Virgin Mary houses a dramatic keystone.

-The church has also been the site of recent tragedy: On March 29, 1918, 100 people died here when German artillery pierced the roof of the Church.
-It was subsequently restored.Continue to 9 of 11 below.
+The church has also been the site of tragedy: On March 29, 1918, 100 people died here when German artillery pierced the roof of the Church.
+It was subsequently restored.

-La Madeleine: Neoclassical Marvel Near Old Department Stores
+L'église de la Madeleine: Neoclassical Marvel Near Old Department Stores

-Inside, a remarkable statue of Joan of Arc is one highlight, as are paintings depicting the marriage of the Virgin and the baptism of the Christ child.Continue to 10 of 11 below.
+Inside, a remarkable statue of Joan of Arc is one notable highlight, as are paintings depicting the marriage of the Virgin and the baptism of the Christ child.

 Saint-Etienne du Mont: Humble Gothic Beauty Near the Sorbonne

-Tucked behind the Pantheon in Paris' legendary Latin Quarter, this church was originally erected in the 13th century, but was rebuilt between the 15th and the 17th.
-Its facade comprises three superimposed pediments and a bell tower, while its highly luminous interior houses some of the city's oldest organs and well-preserved stained glass.Continue to 11 of 11 below.
+Tucked behind the vast mausoleum known as the Pantheon in Paris' legendary Latin Quarter, this church was originally erected in the 13th century but was rebuilt between the 15th and the 17th.
+Its facade comprises three superimposed pediments and a bell tower, while its highly luminous interior houses some of the city's oldest organs and well-preserved stained glass.

-St-Paul-St-Louis Church: A Jesuit-Style Treasure
+St-Paul-St-Louis Church, a Jesuit-Style Treasure